-This is an older oatmeal cookie recipe from Whole Foods called Oh-So-Good Oatmeal Cookies.
+This is a Whole Foods oatmeal cookie recipe called Oh-So-Good Oatmeal Cookies.
 It’s been a while since I made these, but the notes say I used turbinado sugar.
 Next time I make them I’ll use regular sugar or evaporated cane juice crystals.
+What makes these interesting are the ingredients.
+The cookies call for a combination of oil and butter along with both wheat germ and whole wheat pastry flour.
+And then of course you have your oats and nuts.
+You can’t really go wrong here.

 4 tablespoons (1/2 stick) butter softened (56 grams)